Wood Buffalo National Park: Wildlife

-Wood Buffalo National Park contains a large variety of wildlife species, including red fox, bison, moose, great grey owls, black bears, hawks, timber wolves, lynxes, beavers, snowy owls, marmots, bald eagles, martens, wolverines, peregrine falcons, whooping cranes, snowshoe hares, sandhill cranes, ruffed grouses, and the world's northernmost population of red-sided garter snakes, which form communal dens within the park.
-Cougars, feral horses, and muskoxen have been recorded within and in the vicinity of the park.
+Wood Buffalo National Park contains a large variety of wildlife species, including American black bears, American martens, bald eagles, Canada lynxes, great grey owls, hawks, marmots, North American beavers, Northwestern wolves, peregrine falcons, red foxes, ruffed grouses, sandhill cranes, snowshoe hares, snowy owls, Western moose, whooping cranes, wolverines, wood bisons, and the world's northernmost population of Red-sided Garter snakes, which form communal dens within the park.
+Grizzly bears, North American cougars, feral horses, and muskoxen have been recorded within and in the vicinity of the park.

 Wood Buffalo Park contains the only natural nesting habitat for the endangered whooping crane.
-Known as Whooping Crane Summer Range.
-It is classified as a Ramsar site.
+Known as Whooping Crane Summer Range, it is classified as a Ramsar site.
 It was identified through the International Biological Program.
 The range is a complex of contiguous water bodies, primarily lakes and various wetlands, such as marshes and bogs, but also includes streams and ponds.

 In 2007, the world's largest beaver dam – about 850 m in length – was discovered in the park using satellite imagery.
-The dam, located at 58°16.3′N 112°15.1′W, about 200 km from Fort Chipewyan, had only been sighted by satellite and fixed-wing aircraft since July 2014.
+The dam, at 58°16.3′N 112°15.1′W, about 200 km from Fort Chipewyan, had only been sighted by satellite and fixed-wing aircraft since July 2014.